Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Introduction

-In this paper, we perform various numerical comparisions on the estimation accuracy (the mean square error, the normalized mean square error and the prediction error, see Section \ref{sc_numerical}) between the de-biased estimator in \cite{chen2019inference} and the Bayesian methods \cite{alquier2020concentration} for which the statistical properties have been well studied thoroughly.
-Furthermore, we examine in details the behaviour of the confidence intervals revealed by the de-biased estimator against the Bayesian credible intervals.
-Although Bayesian method has become common in matrix completion, its uncertainty quantification in this problem (e.g. credible interval for recovering entries of the matrix) has receive much more limited attention in the literature.
+In this paper, to understand the performance of Bayesian approaches when compared to the de-biased estimators, we perform numerical comparisons on the estimation accuracy (the estimation error, the normalized squared error and the prediction error, see Section \ref{sc_numerical}) considering the de-biased estimator in \cite{chen2019inference} and the Bayesian methods \cite{alquier2020concentration} for which the statistical properties have been well studied.
+Furthermore, we examine in detail the behaviour of the confidence intervals obtained by the de-biased estimator and the Bayesian credible intervals.
+Interestingly, it is noted that recent works \cite{rendle2019difficulty,rendle2020neural} show that Bayesian methods are now the most accurate in practical recommender systems.
+Although Bayesian methods have become popular in the problem of matrix completion, its uncertainty quantification (e.g. credible intervals) has received much more limited attention in the literature.

-Results from simulation comparisions release originally interesting messages.
-More specifically, the de-biased estimator is just as good as the Bayesian estimators on the estimation accuracy, although it is completely successful in improving the ancestry estimator that being de-biased.
-On the other hand, the Bayesian approaches are much more stable than the de-biased method and in addition they outperform the de-biased estimator especially in case of small samples.
-However, we find that the 95\% confidence intervals disclosed by the de-biased estimator are significantly sharper in the length than the 89\% and 95\% credible intervals.
+Results from simulation comparisons release originally interesting messages.
+More specifically, the de-biased estimator is just as good as the Bayesian estimators when we look at the estimation accuracy, although it is completely successful in improving the estimator being de-biased.
+On the other hand, the Bayesian approaches are much more stable than the de-biased method and, in addition, they outperform the de-biased estimator especially in the case of small samples.
+Moreover, we find that the coverage rates of the 95\% confidence intervals obtained using the de-biased estimator are lower than the 89\% equal-tailed credible intervals.
 These evidences suggest that the Bayesian estimators may actually reach the minimax-optimal rate sharply and the log-term could be due to the technical proofs (the PAC-Bayesian bounds technique).
-Furthermore, the concentrate rate of the corresponding Bayesian posterior showed in \cite{alquier2020concentration} with a log-term could be sharp.
+Furthermore, the concentration rate of the corresponding Bayesian posterior discussed in \cite{alquier2020concentration} with a log-term might not be tight.

-The paper is structured as follows.
-In Section \ref{sc_model_lmc} we present the low-rank matrix completion problem, then introduce the de-biased estimator as well as the disclosed confidence interval and provide details on the considered Bayesian estimators.
-In Section \ref{sc_numerical}, simlation studies comparing the different methods are presented.
-We discuss and conclude our results in the final section.
+The rest of the paper is structured as follows.
+In Section \ref{sc_model_lmc} we present the low-rank matrix completion problem, then introduce the de-biased estimator and the corresponding confidence interval and provide details on the considered Bayesian estimators.
+In Section \ref{sc_numerical}, simulation studies comparing the different methods are presented.
+We discuss our results and give some concluding remarks in the final section.